 Most bikes under $150 don’t have a hand brake, so with a front hand brake as well as a coaster brake, the SmartStart Series is a step up.
 However, while the coaster brake worked flawlessly, the front hand brake was very finicky and hard to adjust.
 Upon first assembling the bike, the front hand brake didn’t work at all as the brake pads wouldn’t engage with the tire rim when the brake was activated.
 After tweaking the brake for about 30 minutes, we were able to get the brake functioning, but it was still not sufficient.
 As a result, don’t allow the hand brake to be a deciding factor when purchasing a SmartStart bike as it can’t be relied on to stop the bike.

 The Schwinn SmartStart Boy Series – the Cosmo and Scorch – have a seat height range of 20.5″ to 24.5″.
 The girls’ bikes – the Twilight and the Jasmine – are likely to have very similar seat heights, but we were unable to confirm their seat heights.
 The Cosmo we tested was a great fit for our tester in size 5 clothes with a 19″ inseam.
 Our 6-year-old tester in size 6 clothes and a 21″ inseam was also easily able to ride the bike, but it offered little room for growth.
 If being used with the included training wheels, a child in 4T pants with at least an 18″ inseam could ride the 16″ SmartStart Series bikes.
+Before purchasing (any bike!), don’t forget to measure your child’s inseam for a perfect bike fit.

 The SmartStart is about as good as it gets for its price range.
 Most budget bikes (under $150) are often either very heavy or have a very short wheelbase that cramps the rider, but not the Schwinn SmartStart Series.
 Lightweight, with plenty of room to pedal, the SmartStart Series is well worth the small jump in price from many big-box store bikes.